2023 STAR (Summer Training for Aspiring Researchers) Program Overview:

 The STAR Program Offers:

-- Tuition credit for one six-week 3-credit summer course in mathematics, probability, statistics, or programming at Columbia University during Summer Session A (May 23 – July 1, 2022).
+- Coverage of tuition credit cost and additional one-time student fees as outlined at this page for one approved six-week 3-credit in-person summer course in mathematics, probability, statistics, or programming at Columbia University during Summer Session A (May 22 – June 30, 2023).

-- A list of approved courses can be found here.
+- Approved courses for 2023 STAR program can be found here.
 Note: Statistics courses 4100 or above, if passed successfully, can count towards transfer credits if the STAR participant will enroll in the MA in Statistics Program at Columbia in the future.

-- Participants will receive a $2,100 stipend.
-Summer housing is not covered by the program.
+- Participants will receive a $3,000 stipend.
+Summer housing is not covered by the program, for visiting students, please see the Columbia summer housing website.

 - One-on-one mentoring, course support, and a math refresher session from graduate student mentors.